Filter Content

 Trading Hours:

-Please find the latest edition of The Southern Cross - The Southern Cross March 2025.
+Please find the latest edition of The Southern Cross - The Southern Cross August 2025.

 Thank you to all of our wonderful Volunteers and the time you give to support our school community.

-To continue to volunteer at our school, you are required to complete the updated Responding to Risks of Harm, Abuse and Neglect – Education and Care training (RRHAN-EC Fundamentals).
+To volunteer at our school, you are required to complete the updated Responding to Risks of Harm, Abuse and Neglect – Education and Care training (RRHAN-EC Fundamentals).
 Please take a moment when you can to update your training.

 The RRHAN-EC refresher module is available via your plink account, login in here under 'Non Department for Education staff login’ .
 Once you have completed the training, please email your updated certificate to info@stpiusx.catholic.edu.au